-- 14) Removed mangrove vegetation must be removed from any position where it is likely to re-enter the coastal marine area. - 15) Mangrove vegetation removal must avoid creating protruding stumps, by cutting mangrove trunks close to the ground. - 16) The activity must not disturb or damage areas of seagrass, saltmarsh, or natural wetland. - 17) There must be no refuelling on the foreshore or riverbed. - 18) Chemical herbicides must not be used. - 19) Access to removal and pruning areas must use existing open areas or paths where these exist and, where practicable, avoid disturbance of shellfish beds, soft sand and mud. - 20) The Regional Council's Compliance Manager must be notified (in writing or by email) of the proposed time, location and extent of removal at least 10 working days prior to the work being undertaken, when: - a) more than 200 square metres of pruning or removal is proposed in any one year, or - b) the activity is located in a mapped Significant Bird Area, Significant Ecological Area or Area of Outstanding Natural Character (refer | Maps | Ngā mahere matawhenua).
+- 14) Removed mangrove vegetation must be removed from any position where it is likely to re-enter the coastal marine area. - 15) Mangrove removal must minimise the creation of protruding stumps, by cutting mangrove trunks close to the ground. - 16) The activity must not disturb or damage areas of seagrass, saltmarsh, or other natural wetland. - 17) Chemical herbicides must not be used. - 18) Access to removal and pruning areas must, where practicable, use existing open areas or paths where these exist and avoid disturbance of shellfish beds, soft sand and mud. - 19) The Regional Council's Compliance Manager must be notified (in writing or by email) of the proposed time, location and extent of removal at least 10 working days prior to the work being undertaken, when: - a) more than 200m2 of pruning or removal is proposed in any one year, or - b) the activity is located in a mapped Significant Bird Area, Significant Ecological Area, Area of Outstanding Natural Character, Outstanding Natural Landscape or Sites or Areas of Significance to Tāngata Whenua (refer | Maps | Ngā mahere matawhenua).